What to do if you have too many career ideas

 1. What is essential to your fulfillment?

-If having a certain lifestyle is important to you, then you want to look for a career that helps you balance out your family life with your work, and with your personal needs.
-For example, a career that allows you to spend more time with your loved ones, would make you happier than getting a promotion which would require that you spend more time at work.
+…having a certain lifestyle?
+If so, then you want to look for a career that helps you balance out your family life with your work, and with your personal needs.
+For example, a career that allows you to spend more time with your loved ones, would make you happier than one which requires long hours.

-Maybe giving to others and contributing to society is essential to your fulfillment.
-People for whom service/ dedication to a cause is at the top of your priority list get a kick out of helping others more than the average person would.
+…giving to others and contributing to society?
+People for whom service/ dedication to a cause is at the top of their priority list get a kick out of helping others more than the average person would.
 They have usually (but not necessarily) benefitted themselves from the help of a a teacher/ counsellor/ helper figure and now they want to inspire others the same way.

-Maybe you prefer security to anything else – this means that for you it’s particularly important to have a employer you can rely on, that gives you a sense of stability.
+… having a strong sense of security?
+This means that for you it’s particularly important to have an employer you can rely on, that gives you stability.

-If setting up your own business excites you, maybe being an entrepreneur is at the heart of your fulfilment.
+…the excitement of setting up your own business?
+If so, maybe being an entrepreneur is at the heart of your fulfilment.
 This means more than just having a strong need for independence – people who have this drive like seeing new opportunities and they’re not afraid to take risks to implement them.

-Just be honest with yourself and choose 2-3 reasons from the ones above.
-Then compare each of your career options against each of them.
+Feel free to add your own needs for fulfillment.
+Just be honest with yourself and choose 2-3 main ones.
+Then compare each of your career options against them.
 How do they measure up?

 2.Test drive your ideas